StefanHristov1997/StefanHristov/README.md

 # 💫 About Me:
-👨‍🎓 Bachelor's degree from University of National and World Economy.
+👨‍🎓 Bachelor's degree from University of National and World Economy. <br>
-👨‍💼 Two years of experience as a technical assistant operational control.
+👨‍💼 Two years of experience as a technical assistant operational control. <br>
-💻 I am currently studying software engineering at Software University.
+💻 I am currently studying software engineering at Software University. <br>
-🕵️ I am interested in learning new things related to technology.
+🕵️ I am interested in learning new things related to technology. <br>
-🏈🧑‍🤝‍🧑 I love football, fitness and good company.
+🏈🧑‍🤝‍🧑 I love football, fitness and good company. <br>

 ## 🌐 Socials: